-For a series that was originally conceived as an Edutainment series for kids, Doctor Who, especially in the new series, has snuck a few past the TV code (for the most part, these are from the 2005-present revival series; the original 1963-89 series tended to attract more concern about violence than innuendo).
+For a series that was originally conceived at least partly Edutainment series for a family audience, Doctor Who, especially in the new series, has snuck a few past the TV code (for the most part, these are from the 2005-present revival series; the original 1963-89 series tended to attract more concern about violence than innuendo).

 Cassandra: She's back!
-Oh, that little blonde bi- (Cut to the Doctor and Rose talking) Rose: Bit rich, coming from you. [...] —>Cassandra: That portion of skin came from the front of my body.
+Oh, that little blonde bi— (cut to the Doctor and Rose talking) Rose: Bit rich, coming from you. [...] —>Cassandra: That portion of skin came from the front of my body.
 This... came from the back.
-Rose: Right, so you're literally talking out of your ar— Cassandra: Ask not.
-And in the (in)famous body-switching scene: Cassandra/Doctor: I'm a man!
-So many parts... and hardly used. (humid look at Rose)
+Rose: Right, so you're literally talking out of your ar— Cassandra: Ask not. [...]
+Cassandra: (in the Doctor's body) I'm a man!
+So many parts... and hardly used. (significant look at Rose)

 "The Eleventh Hour" has The Doctor run into a man he met earlier to use his laptop.
 When he snatches the computer away and looks at it he says "Blimey!
 Get a girlfriend!" — and later on: "Delete your internet history".
 Bravo Moff.

 Rory: Yours is bigger than mine.
-Doctor: Let's not go there.
+The Doctor: Let's not go there.

 Rory: You know, history lesson, a bit of fun every now and then, a bit of nostalgia!

 Rory: Heh... no. Why do I get slapped?
 The Doctor: Because we have to stick to the established chain of events.
 One mistake and the whole timeline could collapse.
 We'd end up with two Amy Ponds forever, and then what would you do?
 (Rory looks at Amy with raised eyebrows) Amy: (gasp; slap)